sangampandey21/UI-and-UX/README.md

 Define: Create user personas and journey maps to outline the strategy.
 Ideate & Wireframe: Map out the skeleton of the product using low-fidelity sketches.
 UI Design: Transform wireframes into high-fidelity mockups with visual styling and branding.
-Prototype & Test: Build interactive models to validate the design with real users
+Prototype & Test: Build interactive models to validate the design with real users.